mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-run-instance.md

 }
 ```

-B) What happens when the IAM Role XX has the permission boundaries set to block ec2:RunInstance operations?
+B) What happens when the IAM Role `$CLUSTER_NAME-openshift-machine-api-aws-cloud-credentials` has permission boundaries set to block ec2:RunInstance operations?

 **Steps to reproduce:**

-- Create the policy with the below permission document, attach it to the IAM Role XX
+- Create the policy with the below permission document, and attach it to the IAM Role `$CLUSTER_NAME-openshift-machine-api-aws-cloud-credentials`
 ```json
 {
    "Version": "2012-10-17",